 It’s tempting to allow your clients to use whatever payment method is most convenient for them – because at the end of the day, you just want to get paid.
 But some payment methods have surprising pitfalls that could end up biting you!
 Below are 3 payment methods that can cost you big time.

-We know checks are becoming less and less common and there are a lot of practical reasons for that.
-Most people don’t carry a checkbook around with them anymore, checks take a long time to clear, they get lost in the email, and they can bounce.
+Check payments in the event industry are declining for several different reasons.
+Most people don’t carry checks around with them anymore (let alone make a payment in-person), checks take several days to process, they get lost in the mail, and they can bounce.
 While you may think accepting the occasional check is a courtesy to clients, it’s likely more trouble than it’s worth.
 Check out our recent blog: why you should think twice about accepting check payments with more details about why checks are rapidly becoming a thing of the past.

 Paypal, Stripe, and Square

 These platforms are well-known and used in the event industry but, as an individual user, you are paying retail rates – anywhere from 2.9% – 3.5%.
 And in these uncertain times – where every dollar counts more than ever – you could be pocketing less for your services than you need to!
 Partnering with a vendor like Rock Paper Coin offers you the benefit of a low group rate for processing fees.